SQream/sqream_docs/reference/cli/sqream_console.rst

 .. _sqream_console_cli_reference:

 *********************************
-sqream Linux console
+SqreamDB Console
 *********************************

-``sqream-console`` is an interactive shell designed to help manage a dockerized SQream DB installation.
+``sqream-console`` is an interactive shell designed to help manage a dockerized SQreamDB installation.

 The console itself is a dockerized application.